 Note: The following article may contain affiliate links, which means that at no extra cost to you, I will be compensated if you choose to use some of the services mentioned.
 You can be confident that I never recommend anything I never use or that doesn’t work (I love watching Netflix in China!).
 Also, I’ve negotiated special deals for you, such as this 3-months free with ExpressVPN.

 Why Does Netflix Geo-Restrict Content?

-It all boils down to money.
-Any entertainment product (music, movies, and TV series) is subject to a licensing agreement.
+Any entertainment product (music, movies, and TV series) is subject to something known as a licensing agreement.
 Netflix forges partnerships with content providers through licensing deals to ensure that you get the TV shows and movies you desire.

 Netflix also creates licensing agreements for its original series such as Orange is the New Black or Stranger Things.

 These licensing deals are meant to protect both the content and the producer.
 All licensing deals contain some form of royalty arrangement that allows the producer of the content to earn a percentage of the earnings.
 These licensing agreements are country-specific, however, and won’t cover streaming outside the country the agreement covers.

 Netflix has licensing deals in most countries around the globe, even if the content library doesn’t look the same in each country.
 This is a product of different licensing deals.

 China, however, is a different beast.
 Along with a few other countries (such good company as North Korea and Syria), China is very picky about what it allows on the internet.

 Netflix at one point attempted to partner with a Chinese company but those negotiations fell through.
 In late 2017 they made a deal to stream Netflix-produced content on China’s iQiYi, but that still doesn’t help you want other shows you want.

 You paid for Netflix…you should be able to watch it!